 Satellite or Terrestrial Dish

-In the modern age, watching TV via the internet is a very normal thing whether this is through a TV, Laptop, Tablet, mobile phone or other mobile devices.
+In the modern age, watching TV via the internet is very common – whether this is through a TV, laptop, tablet, mobile phone or other mobile devices.

 This is not the case when touring in a caravan or motorhome.
 Not only is data on the move expensive, but if you’re on a campsite, then Wi-Fi can be slow and cumbersome.

 Tip: See our wifi boosting guide if you really want to eek out some improvements.

 The problem is amplified when you’ve got hundreds of families trying to use the network simultaneously.
 Also streaming via 3/4G will lead you to drain through gigabytes of data in just a few short hours.

 Portable Manual Dishes